An icy day spent working in the yard or running errands around Calgary. You’re looking forward to that beautiful hot shower as you arrive home.

 Did you know that taking a few simple prevention steps can ensure that this won’t happen to you?

-A regular hot water tank inspection should be on every Calgary homeowner’s list of chores.
+A regular hot water heater inspection should be on every Calgary homeowner’s list of chores.

 Here we’ll take you through what you need to know about your hot water tank, how to conduct an inspection and maintain it so that it stays in tip-top condition, and what to do when something goes wrong with it.